david-swift/Memorize/README.md

 _Flashcards_ is a native GNOME app that stores your flashcard sets.
 It enables you to create, edit, view, and study sets.
-Use the test mode for creating a preparation exam.
+Use the test mode to create preparation exams.
-You can easily import existing Quizlet sets.
+Additionally, you can easily import existing Quizlet sets.

 ![Screenshot](data/tutorials/Overview.png)